mapprotocol/developer-docs/docs/base/light-client/MapoLightClient_en.md

 }
 ```

-All light client contracts on the Mapo Relay chain are registered with the LightClientManager contract, which is responsible for their unified management.
-The LightClientManager is a managing contract that depends on the contract addresses of other light clients registered by the owner on the MAPO Relay chain.
+All light client contracts on the Map Relay chain are registered with the LightClientManager contract, which is responsible for their unified management.
+The LightClientManager is a managing contract that depends on the contract addresses of other light clients registered by the owner on the Map Relay chain.
 Detailed verification logic and block data updates still reside within their respective light client contracts.
 The LightClientManager is primarily designed to provide a more convenient way to update blocks and perform proof verification.
 Now, let's take a look at the method interfaces of the LightClientManager.
-With these common methods, synchronizing blocks and verifying transactions on the Mapo Relay chain will become more convenient and efficient.
+With these common methods, synchronizing blocks and verifying transactions on the Map Relay chain will become more convenient and efficient.
 ```
 interface ILightClientManager {
     function updateBlockHeader(uint256 _chainId, bytes memory _blockHeader) external;